 Health reimbursement arrangement (HRA)

-HRAs are formal health benefits that allow you to reimburse your employees for qualifying medical expenses, including insurance premiums and out-of-pocket expenses.
+HRAs are formal health benefits that allow you to reimburse your employees for qualifying medical expenses, including individual health insurance premiums and other out-of-pocket expenses.

 One of the best features of an HRA is that reimbursements are tax-free for both employers and employees as long as employees have insurance with minimum essential coverage (MEC).

-- A QSEHRA is specifically designed for organizations with fewer than 50 full-time equivalent employees (FTEs).
+- The qualified small employer HRA (QSEHRA): Congress specifically designed the QSEHRA for organizations with fewer than 50 full-time equivalent employees (FTEs).
 It's an excellent option for employers who want to keep things simple and offer a single benefit to all full-time W-2 employees.
-Employers can specify whether they wish to provide this benefit to only full-time employees or to both full- and part-time employees.
+Employers can specify whether they wish to provide this benefit to only full-time employees or both full- and part-time employees.
+The IRS caps annual QSEHRA allowances based on family status.

-- An ICHRA is one of the most flexible personalized health benefits.
+- The individual coverage HRA (ICHRA): An ICHRA is one of the most flexible personalized health benefits.
 It allows employers to set different monthly allowances and determine employee eligibility based on classes.
 Organizations of all sizes can offer an ICHRA, and it features no monthly allowance caps.
-It requires an HRA notice to be sent to all eligible employees at least 90 days before the benefit is offered.
+If you plan to offer an ICHRA, it’s a best practice to send an HRA notice to all eligible employees at least 90 days before offering the benefit.

-- A GCHRA is best for employers who offer employees a traditional group health plan such as an HDHP and want to supplement their medical benefits.
+- The group coverage HRA (GCHRA): The GCHRA, also known as an integrated HRA, is best for employers who offer employees a traditional group health plan such as an HDHP and want to supplement their medical benefits.
 This helps employees with deductibles, copays, and other eligible out-of-pocket expenses.

-If your organization has fewer than 50 FTEs and you don't plan on offering group health insurance, you can provide either a QSEHRA or ICHRA.
+If your organization has fewer than 50 FTEs and you don't plan on offering a traditional group health plan, you can provide either a QSEHRA or ICHRA.
 However, a QSEHRA has an annual contribution limit.
-In 2023, the limit for self-only employees is $5,850 and $11,800 for employees with families.
 If you want to offer your employees a larger allowance, then an ICHRA might be better.

 With a QSEHRA or an ICHRA, employees can purchase individual health insurance coverage that works best with their preferred healthcare providers, giving them more coverage options.
 You can then reimburse employees for their insurance premiums.

-Organizations with more than 50 FTEs are considered applicable large employers (ALEs).
-Under the Affordable Care Act (ACA)'s employer mandate, you're required to provide health coverage that meets MEC to at least 95% of full-time employees.
+The federal government considers organizations with 50 or more FTEs as applicable large employers (ALEs).
+Under the Affordable Care Act (ACA)'s employer mandate, ALEs must provide health coverage that meets MEC to at least 95% of full-time employees.

-Thankfully, you don't need to offer a group health plan to satisfy the mandate.
-An HRA helps you meet this requirement as long as you provide your employees with an allowance that meets minimum value and affordability standards.
+Thankfully, you don't need to offer a traditional group health plan to satisfy the mandate.
+An ICHRA helps you meet this requirement as long as you provide your employees with an allowance that meets minimum value and affordability standards.

 How PeopleKeep can help